z0ccc/comet/readme.md

 If you are not using DuckDuckGo Privacy Essentials extension check if any other extensions are preventing the comments from loading.

 If the issue persists please open an issue.

+### Dark theme is not loading.

+If the default system theme is not automatically being selected (sometimes happens on linux), you can manually select the dark theme in the extension settings.